Are you Japanese?

 You look familiar.
 Did I meet you at an anime con once?

 Maybe.
 I've been presenting at Saboten Con in Phoenix for several years now.
 I've also done presentations at Con-nichiwa, Taiyou Con, and Phoenix Comicon.
 I don't always wear my Author Hat though.
 You may know me better there as my alter ego, The Obento Lady.

 What are you passionate about?

 Literacy, biracial/bicultural kids, empowering girls, and supporting the arts.
-Therefore, it will be no surprise that these things overlap sometimes in the organizations I give my time and resources to: Kids Need to Read, Hapa Day, and Girl Scouts.
-I'm also a former Band Mom and currently a Dramamama.
+Therefore, it will be no surprise that these things overlap sometimes in the organizations I give my time and resources to: Kids Need to Read, Hapa Day, Drop Everything and Read Day, and Girl Scouts.
+I'm also a former Band Mom and Dramamama.